-- D. The AGENCY shall have all audits completed by an independent certified public accountant that shall either be a certified public accountant or a public accountant licensed under Chapter 473, Fla.
+The AGENCY shall have all audits completed by an Independent Certified Public Accountant (IPA) who shall either be a Certified Public Accountant or a Public Accountant licensed under Chapter 473, Fla.
 Stat.
-The accountant shall state that the audit complied with the applicable provisions noted above. - E. The audit is due within nine (9) months after the end of the AGENCY's fiscal year.
+The IPA shall state that the audit complied with the applicable accounting principles.

+Two bound originals of the audit is due within 30 days after receipt of the financial audit report by the Independent Certified Public Accountant or a Public Accountant licensed under Chapter 473, Fla.
+Stat. or nine (9) months after the close of the AGENCY'S fiscal year.